-With all this information assembled, selection of a line surge arrester (LSA) can start with a system study to identify possible solutions using available programs such as EMTP, Sigma, etc.
+Once all this information is assembled, selection of a line surge arrester (LSA) can start with a system study to identify possible solutions using available programs such as EMTP, Sigma, etc.

 Applications for LSAs

-For this application both non-gapped line arresters (NGLAs) and externally gapped line arresters (EGLAs) can be used.
+Both non-gapped line arresters (NGLAs) and externally gapped line arresters (EGLAs) can be used for this application.
 If the target were to have no flashovers, no matter how these might originate, an LSA would have to be installed on every tower and on all phases of a line.
-This, however, is generally not costeffective except in cases where the consequences of line tripping are especially harmful to the system or its customers.
+This, however, is generally not cost-effective except in cases where the consequences of line tripping are especially harmful to the system or its customers.
 One such example might be double EHV circuits coming from a generation plant where any double circuit tripping could result in a major blackout.
 Rather, in most cases the number of LSAs as well as on how many phases these are installed will depend on tower footing resistance as well as the outage reduction target.
 Moreover, charge requirements will depend greatly on whether shield wires are used or not since risk of high direct strike charges increases in the latter case.